joefallon/KissMVC/README.md

 By [Joe Fallon](http://blog.joefallon.net/)

-KissMVC is a Keep-It-Simple-Straightforward, and fast barebones MVP framework.
+KissMVC is a Keep-It-Simple-Stupid and fast barebones MVC framework.

 It includes the following features:

+*   A standard folder structure for your application.
-*   A minimum amount of overhead is performed by the framework.
+*   A minimum amount of overhead is imposed by the framework.
+It is assumed additional functionality can either be created be created by the developer or included via Composer.
 *   Routing is kept extremely simple and quick.
-*   All publicly accessible assets are located in a single directory for maximum safety.
+*   All publicly accessible assets are located in a single "public" directory for maximum safety.
 *   KissMVC is extremely simple to fully understand and get up to speed with.
 No more than 20-25 minutes should be required to fully understand